 “Are you kidding me?”
 Davis almost gawked.
-“Aside from the Burst Strider, the client wants all of his new weapons to be painted gold?”
+“Aside from the Burst Strider, he wants all of his new weapons to be painted gold?”

 “He even offered to pay extra for all the paint we’ll need,” his father told him.
 “I think we’ll need at least fifty gallons.”

 Davis let go of his anxiety, shrugged and placed returned the papers he was inspecting back to their pile.
 “Well, if it makes him happy, then great I guess.
 Business is business anyway.”